mslonik/mslonik/BlockDiagrams_GitHub.md

 # The Hybrid approach, additional applications

-Modern operating systems are flexible enough to run several software applications at the same time.
-Let's then apply additional software, as in **Figure 2**:
+Modern operating systems are flexible enough to run multiple software applications at the same time.
+So let's use additional software, as shown in **Figure 2**:
 - **T1**: text prediction 📑
 - **T2**: text expansion 📑
 - **T3**: macro processing 📑

-The **text prediction** is a category of applications, which try to guess what a next word you're trying to type.
-The hints are displayed nearby of a text cursor or mouse pointer, to let you quickly select, if an appropriate word is spotted by you among the hinted ones.
+Predictive text input is a category of applications that try to guess what you're going to type next.
+The hints are displayed near a text cursor or mouse pointer so that you can quickly select a proper word if you see one of the hints.

-The **text expantion** is a category of applications, which keep in computer memory already defined short text definitions, which can be automatically expanded into much longer pieces of text.
-The existing definitions can be displayed as a hint to user, based on letters which you've typed already.
-For example short text definition `e@` can be expanded into `your.e-maildress@whatever.com`.
+Text expantion is a category of applications that store short text definitions in the computer's memory that can be automatically expanded into much longer pieces of text.
+The existing short text definitions aka text triggerstrings can be displayed as a hint to you, based on letters you've typed already.
+For example, the short text definition `e@` can be expanded to `your.e-maildress@whatever.com`.

-The **macro processing** is a category of application, which can even apply dedicated piece of hardware, if necessary.
-Usually we work with the same applications.
-Usually they enable us to reach all necessary functions over menu, then submenu, then next submenu.
-Sometimes it is not possible to customize Graphical User Interface of such application in a way we could reach desired function easily.
-Then specialized tools comes in hand, which enable storing in computer memory a sequence / combinations of pressed keyboard keys, mouse movements and clicks.
-Next you can quickly run the whole sequence upon single key press, e.g. `F9`.
-This category sometimes comes with assisstance of a dedicated keyboard or touch screen, what for clarity is not shown on this picture.
+The macro processing is a category of applications that can even use dedicated hardware if necessary.
+We usually work with the same applications each day.
+Usually they allow us to access all the functions we need through a menu, then a sub-menu, then another sub-menu.
+Sometimes it is not possible to customise graphical user interface of such an application in such a way that we could easily reach the desired function.
+This is when specialised tools come in handy, allowing you to store  a sequence / combinations of pressed keyboard keys, mouse movements and clicks in the computer's memory.
+Then you can quickly execute the whole sequence by pressing a single key, such as `F9`.
+This category sometimes comes with the aid of a dedicated keyboard or touch screen, which is not shown in the following picture for clarity.

 ```mermaid
 %% hybrid approach 2